This may not be for you. For all I know, you’re going to loathe this document just as much as I love it. It doesn’t matter as long as you absorb it.

 here, people!
 The garbage that’s been passed down from everyone before us that we need to sift through and say ENOUGH IS ENOUGH, we will not be led down this stupid path of constant strife against each other, we’re going to survive and break through your regulations and reservations.
 We’re going to rise up and destroy the institutions that have kept us watching MTV and logging on, but we can’t yet.
 We’re too dependant.
 There is no possible way to get every teenager to stop watching MTV, though that would be really cool.
 American youth is the largest market for products dependant on discretionary income usually because all the cash they have is totally expendable and renewable.
 Whether you’re a 16 year old with an allowance or a 19 year old in school with a job, there really isn’t much you need.
 Food and shelter is taken care of by loans and/or parents, so the rest of the money has to go somewhere.
 What do we do, save it?
 Yeah, that worked great for our parents, let’s go see if they want to loan you ten grand to invest in the stock market right now.
 So we spend it and we use it, and we usually spend it and use it parting.
 What else are we going to do?
 School isn’t really that hard, especially not in comparison to the “real world” we’re about to collide with in the next few years.

 What’s worse is that we’re not stupid.
 We’re totally aware of what’s going on, we just still don’t care.
 Maybe you care a little more now.
 I hope you do.
 I wonder how it is that somehow clinical depression and ADD didn’t flare up until the 1990s and I wonder why that is.
-It’s not because you’re underdeveloped, it’s because you’re overdeveloped.
+As of current there are many more young people making use of facilities such as this Honey Lake Clinic Teen Depression Center as they are struggling through life.
+However, in my conclusion it’s not because you’re underdeveloped, it’s because you’re overdeveloped in a world that never stops.
 I don’t know anyone, anyone, that has an I.Q. of over 110 that couldn’t be diagnosed with ADD.
 While I have never been diagnosed, I know I have it, and I’m glad, it’s the territory that goes with being smart, you think a lot.
 Somehow people (The Boomers, again, for the most part) got sucked into the idea that you could quickly and easily give little Johnny a pill and you didn’t have to spank him anymore and he’ll do well in school.
 Yes, the same people who passed the legislation on crack and all that stuff I just got done complaining about is the same generation that is controlling themselves and their kids with Prozac and Ritalin, they’re just not from the street.
 Unless of course little Johnny decides to sell the drugs you’re giving him which, sorry folks, he has probably done at least once.
 That’s right, everyone I know that is prescribed drugs for ADD or ADHD has committed a felony at least once.
 How’s that for some poetic justice?
 I love when a plan comes together.

 I’m not lying to you here, people, why would I?
 It’s not like you can find me and know who wrote this, though I know some of you will and I’m sure the world will eventually find out just who I am.
 My goal is to tell you everything I can and hopefully get you to do something greater than I am doing here.
 It’s rare that I write for this reason, but you people have really pissed me off, and I just felt the need to get everything out.
 So let’s be honest – I’m your friendly neighborhood Bohemian, just cruising along alone, desperately hoping more will see what I do and take up the cause.
 It’s unfortunate … people don’t like Bohemians.
 We do, our generation does, Bohemians are our favorite people.
 They’re the kids that hang out, smoke pot, drink heavily, have fun, and just live as they want to.
 There may be some people out there who still don’t understand me, so I will try to explain by identifying whom I consider to be the epitome of what is a Bohemian.
 He doesn’t go to school here anymore, some would say he was too dumb, some would say he was too smart, but none would deny that he was undoubtedly “The Man” in every sense of the word.
 His name was Steven Skribner, known to most as Spicoli, known by me as Buddha, known to everyone as a great man.
 For those of you that knew Steve, you understand what I mean.
 For those of you that never got to know him, or never took the time to know him, I am infinitely sorry, because you missed an experience more amazing than a supernova.